Japanese Giant Salamander Conservation Experience

 Booking Conditions

-20%: Cancellations made between 15 and 7 business days before the activity (by 17:00 JST)
+20% — For cancellations made up to 15 business days before the activity (by 17:00 JST)

 Checking the feet of a Japanese Giant Salamander